 If you use, or want to use, our services

 We store personal data that allows us to provide our services and respond to requests for information about our services.
 This includes, but is not limited to, name, email address, postal address and telephone number.
-We do not share this personal data.

 We process personal data of clients to deliver for services to meet Contractual obligations, and under Legitimate interest to answer any questions about work done after a contract has ended.
 We process personal data to respond to requests about our services and provide quotes on the basis of Legitimate Interest.